Buying Our Poultry

 The buyer is responsible for arranging transportation of all live animals.
 A boarding fee of $1 per day applies if a purchased animal is not picked up at the agreed-upon time.

-We are happy to meet within 30 minutes of Mishicot, Wisconsin at no charge (typically Green Bay or Manitowoc).
+We're happy to meet within 30 minutes of Mishicot, Wisconsin at no charge – typically Green Bay or Manitowoc.

-Delivery beyond this area may be available for $2.00 per loaded mile, calculated one-way from our farm to your delivery location.
-If we are already traveling your direction for personal reasons, we are often able to waive or reduce this fee.
+Delivery beyond this area may be available for $2.00 per loaded mile, calculated one-way from our property to the delivery location.
+If we're already traveling in that direction, we can often waive or reduce the fee.

 Long-Distance Transport

-For transport beyond our range, we have worked with several trusted livestock transporters.
-Click here for our recommended transporters.
+For transport beyond our range, we've worked with several trusted livestock transporters.
+See our recommended transporters.

-We do not routinely vaccinate our own birds.
-However, we do offer the Marek’s vaccine as an optional add-on for buyers purchasing chicks.
+We do not routinely vaccinate our own birds, but we do offer the Marek's vaccine as an optional add-on for buyers purchasing chicks.
 It is not administered by default, and our parent stock is not vaccinated.

-The Marek’s vaccine is offered at an additional cost of $75 per hatch.
-This covers the vaccine vial, overnight shipping to us, and injection supplies.
-When multiple buyers request vaccinated chicks from the same hatch, we make every effort to group those orders together and may be able to partially refund vaccine costs accordingly.
+The Marek's vaccine is available for an additional $75 per hatch, which covers the vaccine vial, overnight shipping to us, and injection supplies.
+When multiple buyers request vaccinated chicks from the same hatch, we make every effort to group those orders and may be able to partially refund vaccine costs accordingly.

-Experienced breeders and poultry advisors often recommend the Marek’s vaccine due to the severity of the disease and its widespread presence, particularly for birds that may attend shows, swap meets, or other events where exposure risk is higher.
+Experienced breeders and poultry advisors often recommend the Marek's vaccine given the severity of the disease and its widespread presence – particularly for birds that may attend shows, swap meets, or other events where exposure risk is higher.

-Our decision not to vaccinate our own flocks is based on personal management preferences.
-Current Marek’s vaccines reduce the likelihood of clinical symptoms but do not fully prevent infection or transmission.
-Because of this, we prefer to monitor our birds closely for visible signs of illness rather than rely on symptom suppression.
-This approach helps us ensure transparency regarding the health of birds leaving our care.
+Our decision not to vaccinate our own flocks comes down to personal management preference.
+Current Marek's vaccines reduce the likelihood of clinical symptoms but don't fully prevent infection or transmission.
+We prefer to monitor our birds closely for visible signs of illness rather than rely on symptom suppression – an approach that keeps us transparent about the health of birds leaving our care.

 We also have access to several additional poultry vaccines and are willing to administer them upon request.
-These vaccines require full, non-refundable payment in advance.
+These require full, nonrefundable payment in advance.
 Available options include Mycoplasma Gallisepticum, Fowl Pox, Coccidiosis, Newcastle, Salmonella, and Coryza.
-Some vaccines are not safe for use around turkeys, so buyers are responsible for researching compatibility before requesting vaccination.
+Some vaccines are not safe for use around turkeys – buyers are responsible for researching compatibility before requesting vaccination.

-While we make our best effort to estimate sex, we cannot guarantee gender accuracy.
+We make our best effort to estimate sex, but we cannot guarantee gender accuracy.
 Even in autosexing breeds, day-old chicks can be incorrectly sexed approximately 10–20% of the time.
 We do not vent sex chicks, as the procedure carries a significant risk of injury or death even when performed by trained professionals.
-For these reasons, we are unable to offer refunds, replacements, or returns if an animal is incorrectly sexed.
+For these reasons, we cannot offer refunds, replacements, or returns if an animal is incorrectly sexed.

 Some breeds may take several months to reliably confirm sex, and certain breeds may require DNA testing or observation of egg-laying to determine sex with certainty.

-If you receive an unwanted male and do not wish to process him yourself, we recommend contacting local livestock communities, farm families, or specialty animal owners who may be able to rehome him.
-There are also rooster rescues that accept males and allow them to live out their natural lives.
+If you receive an unwanted male and processing isn't preferred, we recommend reaching out to local livestock communities, farm families, or specialty animal owners who may be able to rehome him.
+Rooster rescues are also an option for males you'd like to see live out their natural lives.

 To maintain our NPIP status and uphold strict biosecurity standards, we do not allow visitors into poultry areas or permit buyers to select birds directly from brooders.
-We are happy to provide photos or videos of available birds upon request.
-Our flocks are primarily closed, with occasional additions from other NPIP-certified farms to prevent inbreeding.
+We're happy to provide photos or videos of available birds upon request.
+Our flocks are primarily closed, with occasional additions from other NPIP-certified operations to prevent inbreeding.
 Any incoming birds are strictly quarantined for a minimum of one to two months.

-In the interest of transparency, we openly list known faults or areas we are actively working to improve on each breed’s individual page.
+In the interest of transparency, we openly list known faults and areas we're actively working to improve on each breed's individual page.
 Our breeding goals focus on long-term improvement and responsible stewardship of each breed rather than guaranteed show outcomes.